fpetrola/dragome/t2/home.md

 #What is Dragome?
-Really easy web development
 Dragome is an open source tool for creating web applications in pure Java language.
 Based on bytecode to javascript compilation, you can execute applications written in Java directly on browsers.
 You can use your favorite IDE, your favorite Java frameworks and tools because Dragome is totally transparent.

 ##Transparency